 With its unique location and breathtaking 360° views, our 94th floor observatory has long been acknowledged as the best place to see Chicago at its best.
 Originally known as the John Hancock Observatory (JHO) when it was first opened in 1969, the observatory has enthralled tens of thousand of visitors each year.

-The group now has four outstanding tourist sites including the 56th floor and panoramic terrace of the Montparnasse Tower in Paris, the Berlin TV Tower, Crocodile Zoo and Nature Preserve in the south of France, The One Liberty Observation Deck in Philadelphia and 360 CHICAGO.
+The group now has five outstanding tourist sites including the 56th floor and panoramic terrace of the Montparnasse Tower in Paris, the Berlin TV Tower, Crocodile Zoo and Nature Preserve in the south of France, The One Liberty Observation Deck in Philadelphia and 360 CHICAGO Observation deck.